nashville-software-school/client-side-mastery/book-3-giffygram/chapters/GG_POST_STATE_ITERATION.md

 A phrase you will see as you explore the World Wide Web as a software developer is...

-> "Your job as a web application developer is to express data as HTML."
+> &#x275d; Your job as a web application developer is to express data as HTML. &#x275e;

 It may seem like an odd way to say that, but what it means is that your code's sole purpose is to take raw data and make it look pretty in a Web browser.